-Dr. Debby Herbenick’s latest research from the Kinsey Institute shows that an astounding number of young people are engaged in choking (actually, strangling) during sex.
+Dr. Debby Herbenick’s latest research from the Indiana University School of Public Health shows that an astounding number of young people are engaged in choking (actually, strangling) during sex.

 This has become a common activity at about the same time that it’s become popular in pornography.
 As every anti-porn activist will tell you, porn is filled with images of men using sex to dominate women: forcing them, gagging them during fellatio, slapping or spanking them, tying them up, gang-banging them.

 It certainly isn’t hard to find depictions of aggressive or painful sex in porn (although they are, of course, consensually planned and acted).
 On the other hand, that stuff is still a minority of porn.

 In pornography, aggression, domination, and submission constitute a common visual expression of excitement and arousal—although that’s not how it has to work in real life, which offers many forms of excitement and arousal beyond the visual.
 In porn, common examples include fisting, anal sex, and now choking—which are usually shown done by men to women.
 Not with women—to women.